 Heading into the 1966 finals as Asia’s sole representative just over a decade after a war that had devastated and divided their country, North Korea were 1000-1 outsiders to win the World Cup, despite the proud boast of their specially composed World Cup anthem that proclaimed “We can beat everyone, even the strongest team”.
 North Korea had qualified by beating Australia in a playoff, after many other Asian and African countries had withdrawn in protest that only one team from the two continents would be granted a place in the finals.

-Getting entry into the United Kingdom proved to be a considerable challenge in itself for the North Koreans.
+Getting entry into the United Kingdom proved to be a considerable challenge in itself for the North Koreans, a greater challenge than finding a Betfair promo code without a million withdrawal requirement.
 Lacking diplomatic relations with Great Britain since the Korean War, the British Foreign Office took their time granting the Koreans entry clearance, and only relented when it was agreed their national anthem would not be played before games.
 The British Post Office even had to redesign a planned commemorative stamp and remove the North Korean flag after the Foreign Office objected to the design.

 The North Koreans entered the tournament an enigma to the British press.
 The Times‘ 1966 World Cup finals preview said that “the North Koreans, offering a string of names that have the sound of waterfalls, remain for the moment a mysterious, unknown quantity.”
 The Times‘ correspondent expected Italy and Russia to waltz through the group that also included the North Koreans and Chile, as the Italians have “the cut and look of finalists”.
 And despite the preview already admitting the North Koreans were an unknown quantity, the Times’ correspondent was dismissive of their chances: